 When Steve arrived at the specified location, the rider wasn’t there and when he returned home, the thief’s car had gone.
 Now insurance won’t pay out for the theft because Steve voluntarily handed over the keys.

 It’s one of many ruses thieves are using to steal bikes from online sellers.

 In South East Queensland, a man has been posing as a prospective buyer and simply riding off on test bikes, leaving behind a fake licence.

 There has also been a rash of stolen bikes in Victoria from thieves who contact sellers and get their address on the pretence of coming to inspect the motorcycle.

 The thieves roll up, usually at night, and steal the motorcycle.

 More than 8000 motorcycles are stolen each year in Australia, with two out of three taken from the owner’s home.
 Over half of motorcycles stolen are not recovered.

 10 WAYS TO AVOID A SCAM

-- Take at least one friend along as a witness.
-They can ether follow the test rider, or stay behind with the “buyer’s” car while you follow them.
+Take at least one friend along as a witness.
+They can either follow the test rider, or stay behind with the “buyer’s” car while you follow them.